 Helena Johansson, a spokesperson for H&M Group, told the Washington Post, “The supply chain for mohair production is challenging to control — a credible standard does not exist — therefore we have decided to ban mohair fiber from our assortment by 2020 at the latest.”

-There has been a major shift towards conscious consumerism in the fashion industry as of late, which has led to a decrease in demand for apparel and accessories made from animal sources.
-H&M, Zara, and Gap pledged to stop using Angora rabbit fur in 2013 following another PETA investigation, and more recently, major fashion influencers like Gucci, Armani, and Versace announced pledges to end their use of fur – joining many other popular designers who already shun fur, like Ralph Lauren, Tommy Hilfiger, Vivienne Westwood, and Stella McCartney, just to name a few.
+stop using Angora rabbit fur in 2013 following another PETA investigation, and more recently, major fashion influencers like Gucci, Armani, and Versace announced pledges to end their use of fur – joining many other popular designers who already shun fur, like Ralph Lauren, Tommy Hilfiger, Vivienne Westwood, and Stella McCartney, just to name a few.
 Additionally, San Francisco banned the sale of fur this year, joining Berkeley and West Hollywood who have already had similar bans in place, further proving that conscious consumerism is truly changing the fashion world on a grand scale.

-Want to become more of a conscious consumer and make sure your dollar does not support animal cruelty?
-Director of evidence analysis at PETA, Dan Paden, has some effective, simple advice: “The most effective way to prevent goats from suffering and dying in the ways we’ve seen is by going directly to retailers and consumers … What’s ultimately going to keep more goats from going through this is when retailers pull their support for the industry, and informed consumers leave the mohair products on the shelves and buy something else that doesn’t have as much cruelty woven into it.”
+Want to become more of a conscious consumer and make sure your dollar does not Support animal cruelty?
+Director of evidence analysis at PETA, Dan Paden, has some effective, simple advice: “The most effective way to prevent goats from suffering and dying in the ways we’ve seen is by going directly to retailers and consumers … What’s ultimately going to keep more goats from going through this is when retailers pull their Support for the industry, and informed consumers leave the mohair products on the shelves and buy something else that doesn’t have as much cruelty woven into it.”